Southern France, Pt. 1

 Beneath the train station was a bicycle parking lot:

-We hopped onto the regional rail and rode it east towards the Italian border, and walked from the Eze station along the Mediterranean sea:
+We hopped onto the regional rail and rode it east towards the Italian border, and we walked from the Eze station along the Mediterranean sea:

 We took the train one stop further to Menton which has a nice marina and goes up the hillside to a scenic cemetery: